johnfedoruk/bangular/aio/content/guide/attribute-directives.md

 <code-example path="attribute-directives/src/app/highlight.directive.0.ts" title="src/app/highlight.directive.ts"></code-example>

-The imported `Directive` symbol provides the Angular the `@Directive` decorator.
+The imported `Directive` symbol provides the Bangular the `@Directive` decorator.

 The `@Directive` decorator's lone configuration property specifies the directive's [CSS attribute selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors), `[appHighlight]`.

 It's the brackets (`[]`) that make it an attribute selector.
-Angular locates each element in the template that has an attribute named `appHighlight` and applies the logic of this directive to that element.
+Bangular locates each element in the template that has an attribute named `appHighlight` and applies the logic of this directive to that element.

 The _attribute selector_ pattern explains the name of this kind of directive.